 - You have to be at least 14 years old to compete, according to the CrossFit Games.

-- The average age of male athletes in the 2023 Games was 21 years and the oldest age was 39 years, according to the CrossFit Games.
+- The youngest age of male athletes in the 2023 Games was 21 years and the oldest age was 39 years, according to the CrossFit Games.

 - The largest age gap between male athletes competing in the 2023 CrossFit Games was 18 years.

-- The average age of female athletes in the 2023 Games was 17 years and the oldest age was 34 years, according to the CrossFit Games.
+- The youngest age of female athletes in the 2023 Games was 17 years and the oldest age was 34 years, according to the CrossFit Games.

 - The largest age gap between female athletes competing was 17 years.

 The Top CrossFit Athletes

 - Winning more events in her career than any other female CrossFit athlete

-- Mathew Fraser, winner of the men's division in the 2020 CrossFit games who retired in February 2021 had seven consecutive podium wins, according to the Morning Chalk Up.
+- Fraser, winner of the men's division in the 2020 CrossFit games who retired in February 2021 had seven consecutive podium wins, according to the Morning Chalk Up.
 He is also known for:

 - Winning five Games championships in a row

 - Being the only athlete to win three Opens in a row

 - Winning 29 events in his career, more than any other CrossFit athlete

 - Winning six consecutive events in competition

 - There is no public record of how much top CrossFit athlete Fraser earns through his sponsorships.
 But he won more than $1,000,000 in competition throughout his CrossFit career, according to South China Morning Post.

 CrossFit Health Statistics

 The benefits of CrossFit include better cardiovascular and muscular endurance.
 Plus, the sport's injury rate is lower than you might think.

 - After analyzing 16 individuals in the small November 2013 American Council on Exercise (ACE) study, researchers found that most people reached 90% of their maximum heart rate during two popular CrossFit workouts.